idclark/idclark.github.io/_posts/2016-10-15-helloworld.md

 categories: Intro
 ---

-It's been way to long.
+It's been way too long.
 I swore I'd create (and actually maintain) one of these years ago.